 Pansies are one my favorite spring flowers.
+This is painting number 6 of 50 in the series.
 They are some of the first bright little blooms to show themselves after the cold of winter starts to become milder.

 In this picture you can see some of the colours I mixed up for painting the pansy, as well as copy of the transferred drawing taped up on my desk light.